diveshsaini1991/contextforge-2210991527/README.md

 - Go 1.23+
 - Target repository must have a `go.mod` file
 - Git (only needed if using `repo_url` for remote repos)
+- `goimports` (optional, for auto-fixing imports in generated tests)

 ## License